Research & Treatment

 The Center for Change eating disorder treatment program is based on cutting-edge research into eating disorders.
 The Center also conducts and publishes its own research on eating disorders, including on-going treatment outcome research.
-As new innovations in treating disorders are proven effective in research, they are implemented to enhance the Center for Change treatment program.
+As new innovations in treating disorders are proven effective, they are incorporated into the Center for Change treatment program to enhance its effectiveness.

 Research Department Staff